-Figure 7: (a) A subset of model realizations computed for CR 2062. (b) 'Whisker" plot of model realizations from (a) at $30R_S$ in the equatorial plane: Black line is the ensemble solution; red are in-situ measurements; and boxes with "whiskers" summarize the variability of the realizations. (c) A "Taylor diagram" for summarizing the performance of model runs.
+Figure 8: (a) A subset of model realizations computed for CR 2062. (b) 'Whisker" plot of model realizations from (a) at $30R_S$ in the equatorial plane: Black line is the ensemble solution; red are in-situ measurements; and boxes with "whiskers" summarize the variability of the realizations. (c) A "Taylor diagram" for summarizing the performance of model runs.
 See Taylor (2001) for further details.
 The blue squares mark the new locations of the solutions when the base temperature is raised from $1.8 \times 10^6 K$ to $2.5 \times 10^6 K$.
+Adapted from Riley & Richardson (2013).